xdavidchen/hugoblog/content/page/about/index.md

 image: avatar-banner-2.jpg
 ---

-## Welcome to my personal blog
+## Welcome to David's blog

 Hello, 哈囉, Hallo!
 I'm David.
 I was born and grew up in Taiwan.
 An English major.
-An introvert.
+An Ambivert.

-If you're smart enough, you can already tell I speak 3 languages, though my German sucks.
-And you might be wondering why you are seeing English on this blog, considering Mandarin is my native and the only language I use fluently.
-Receiving all the educational trainings in English during college has made me feel much more comfortable expressing myself in English.
-I consider this blog a place for me to explore and express.
-Hence it's going to be in English.

-## Are you an old man?
-Modern people don't do blogging anymore

-Well...
-I'm old enough to make thoughtful decisions.
-And cutting down the use of social media platforms is one of the best decisions I've made in life so far.
-I quitted social media **completely** for almost a year in 2021.

-Now some of you guys are shouting "**I see you have a public Instagram account!**" The only reason I'm back on social media this year is that I see them as platforms for self-promotion.
-I'm a passionate learner.
-I learn photography, graphic design, and illustration, and many more.
-The platforms will only be served as places for me to share my work, post educational content, and mainly — **tell people the existence of this blog you're reading.**

-If you're now a bit more convinced and curious of who I am, then below are some interests of mine:
+My mission is to **inspire people to appreciate the uniqueness of the ordinary**.
+It's also why I started this blog at the beginning.

+Growing up in Taiwan, people are surrounded by all kinds of comparisons.
+Despite there are culture differences between the East and the Western worlds, I learnt that this comparing thing is a global phenomenon.
+It's expressed through various ways and forms.

+***Get more and do better.*** That's what the world keeps telling us.

+Soon it becomes toxic without realizing how grateful we should be of the life we're currently living.

+## Some fun facts about me
 - I (kind of) like traveling, I've been to quite a few countries 🇹🇼 🇯🇵 🇮🇩 🇺🇸 🇲🇴 🇰🇷 🇸🇬 🇦🇺 🇮🇳 🇩🇪 🇦🇹 🇭🇺 🇨🇿 🇳🇱 🇧🇪 🇱🇺 🇫🇷.
-And I have tons of anecdotes to share.
+And I have tons of stories to share.
 - I'm trying to understand the computer world.
 Specifically front-end development at this stage.
 The main reason is that I work at a [software startup](https://giftpack.ai/).
 And people are geeks there.
 - I read a lot.
 I'll try to organize my thoughts and share them on this blog.

-Lastly, [I'm actually an introvert](https://xdavidchen.com/p/c2c-from-a-consumer-to-a-creator/), though most of the people (and many of my real life friends) can't tell.
-It's extremely difficult for me to be courageous enough to speak up and share my personal thoughts on life. *Disclaimer: I speak up very well in classrooms.* After years of thinking and reflecting, I decided to put up this blog and started sharing my personal development.
-I encourage you (if you're an introvert too) do the same and let the world hear you whenever you're ready.
+They're going to be helpful I promise.

-## If you are so touched that you have to reach out to me:
+## If you want to reach out to me:

-As I said, I'm not a big fan of social media.
-But if you have to send me a dm, then here's [my Instagram account](https://www.instagram.com/x_david_chen/).
-Please don't expect me following back.
-I don't open it often.
-And I hate social comparisons.
+I'm not a big fan of social media.
+But if you have to send me a message, then here's [my Instagram account](https://www.instagram.com/x_david_chen/).

-The preffered way for conneting with me is through email.
-Send me your thoughts, comments, and feedback to this email address: [xdavidchen@tutlamail.com](mailto:davidchen@xdavidchen.com)
+The preffered way for conneting would be email.
+Send me your thoughts, comments, and feedback here: [davidchen@xdavidchen.com](mailto:davidchen@xdavidchen.com)

-I'll reply you when I have the time. (replies are totally **NOT** guaranteed)

-Oh, and for those who have already added me on your chatting apps, you're in luck, cuz not many people have it.